-Longterm Housesitting in Spain: Our 3 Months in Asturias
+Longterm Housesitting in Spain: 3 Months in Asturias

 This page may contain affiliate links, for which I could earn a small commission.
 You can review my full disclosure here.

-After our experiences housesitting in Edinburgh and then bouncing around housesitting in London for the whole summer, it was time for longterm housesitting in Spain for friends of ours.
-While we normally use TrustedHousesitters to find house and pet sits in various countries, this particular sit was not through the website.
+After housesitting in Edinburgh and then bouncing around housesitting in London for the whole summer, it was time for longterm housesitting in Spain for friends.
+While I normally use TrustedHousesitters to find house and pet sits in various countries, this particular sit was not through the website.

 A warning before we continue: I just really want to share a lot of photos from these 3 months, so brace yourselves…animal + farm photos are coming.